orlade/obsidian-jira-sync/README.md

 The order of the bullets is based on rank.
 Re-ordering them will re-rank the issues on Jira (TODO).

+## Development

+Clone this repo into the `.obsidian/plugins/obsidian-jira-sync` folder of your Obsidian vault, and run `yarn` to install dependencies.

 ## References

 - Based on [obsidian-sample-plugin](https://github.com/obsidianmd/obsidian-sample-plugin)